szaumoor/ZSTweaks/ZSTweaks/README.md

 - +4, +5 -> 1d2+1 points of piercing damage
 - +6 -> 1d3+1 points of piercing damage

-**Component 1150:** Make spears do baseline damage of 1d8, not 1d6
+**Component 1150:** Make some weapon categories adjust their baseline damage

+This component makes changes to some weapon categories where I feel a tweak would be valuable or more interesting.
+All of these options are optional and can be turned on and off in the configuration file (all are on by default).
+Here are the changes:

-1d6 is a little low for spears in my opinion, and it fills the imaginary "gap" of two-handed weapons with damage between staves and two-handed swords and halberds.
+- Spears: 1d6 is a little low for spears in my opinion, and it fills the imaginary "gap" of two-handed weapons with damage between staves and two-handed swords and halberds.

-**Component 1160:** Make warhammers do baseline damage of 1d5+1, not 1d4+1 (except hammers outside that range)

-1d4+1 always felt a little too small and narrow for hammers.
+- Warhammers: 1d4+1 always felt a little too small and narrow for hammers.
 This doesn't affect special hammers that have double the damage potential, such as Crom Faeyr.
 It also includes Voidhammer +3, which only inflicts magic damage.

-**Component 1350:** Make Wakizashis and Ninja-Tos deal 2d4 instead of 1d8 and have a speed factor of 3

-This mostly exists to create a differentiating factor in terms of damage from long swords.
+- Ninja-tos, Wakizashis, and Katanas: This will make these inflict now 2d4 for ninja-tos and wakizashis and 2d5 for katanas.
 I think the inclination is clearly towards "Kara-Turan/eastern blades are higher quality."
-In practical terms, it means that these swords will deal more minimum damage compared to long swords and scimitars, and luck bonuses would allow maximum damage dealt with less effort.
+In practical terms, it just means that these swords will deal more minimum damage compared to long swords and scimitars, and luck bonuses would allow maximum damage dealt with less effort.
+Additionally, it also makes wakizashis a piercing/slashing weapon, since in the real world, they're really more of a slashing weapon anyway though in practical terms it will still keep hitting as piercing most of the time (this change can be disabled or enabled independently).

-Additionally, this will make ninja-tos have a speed factor of 3 by default, like short swords and wakizashis, since they are technically short swords.
-This will also make them equally valuable as backstabbing weapons by reducing the delay until a successful attack is made.

-**Component 1351:** Make Wakizashis a piercing/slashing weapon

-This makes wakizashis hit as a slashing weapon if the circumstances favor it.
-IRL it is really a slashing sword anyway, but I want to preserve the original damage type (which is better than slashing in most situations, especially against enemies that use wearable armor).
+- Bastard swords: I never liked that bastard swords were "between long swords and two-handed swords," but there was no max damage difference between long swords and bastard swords.
+So now they're damage-wise actually between both.
+- Two-handed swords: This increases the minimum damage, similar to bastard swords, and will deal 1d9+1 as base.
+Two-handed swords that deal 1d12 base damage will instead deal 2d6.

 **Component 1361:** Make axes deal extra damage equal to its base damage on critical hits